 THAT IS THE QUESTION:”

 So why the hell am I even debating this issue, you ask?
 Well, I’ll tell you.
-Over the last year, I find myself constantly propping my feet up on the coffee table whenever I’m watching TV or reading a book and it’s so fricking uncomfortable.
-It feels like a ‘someone is stabbing my feet and legs with hundreds of tiny salad forks’ kind of uncomfortable.
+I find myself constantly propping my feet up on the coffee table whenever I’m watching TV or reading a book and it’s so fricking uncomfortable.

 That annoying feeling is the main reason I’ve been contemplating selling the coffee table and either buying or making a large cocktail ottoman instead.
-Yet, I have been very slow to pull the design trigger, even though I frequently dream of propping my feet up on what I can only imagine feels like clouds sent straight to me from Heaven above.
-And then Reality decides to make a timely appearance and pee all over my stupid fear of making the wrong decision in this case.
-How rude.
+Yet, I have been very slow to pull the trigger, even though I frequently dream of propping my feet up on something soft.

 I hate to admit it, but Reality may be right.
-It might be time to let someone else love the cute coffee table for the next 6 years and move on to an ottoman.
 But my brain needs some visual valid points as well, so off we go for some inspiration!

 Image Source: Studio McGee